phreeza/manuscript_axon_potentials/doc/manuscript.md

 can conclude that $I_\lambda(z_0,t) \approx I_\lambda(z_1,t)$, and the second and third component will cancel each other out at a point $z_c$ that fulfills
 $(n_1-n_0)w(\rho,z_c-z_0) = n_1 w(\rho,z_c-z_1)$.

+- simplify even and move more to methods/appendix.
+- explain why this is a dipole
+- relate this back to the properties.

+![Analytical model of the axon bundle potential explains the effects observed in the numerical model and example data. (**A**) shows the behaviour of a simplified fiber bundle with a piecewise constant fiber density (**Aa**).
+The high frequency component (**Ab**) shows no polarity reversal, while the high-frequency component (**Ac**) does, as expected from the data and modelling.
+This can be understood by decomposing the signal into two components.
+The first component is governed by the bifurcation and termination density, and is filtered by the regular weighting function (**Ba**), which acts as a low-pass filter (**Bb**).
+The second component is governed by the fiber density, and is filtered by the derivative of the weighting function (**Bc**), which acts as a high- or band-pass filter (**Bd**).](../figs/mockups/fig5.pdf)

 Discussion